Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 the work that matters most.

-We built them a private graffiti artist doing original pieces inside the paddock suite.
-Side-stage access to Billy Joel.
-A dedicated bar and private viewing area.
-Direct backstage access.
-Then a front-row table for The Chainsmokers to close the night.
+We built a private graffiti artist inside the paddock suite, side-stage access to Billy Joel, backstage passes, a dedicated bar, and a front-row table for The Chainsmokers to close the night.
+Everything on brand.
+Everything handled in under a week.

 This wasn't luck.
 This was logistics + relationships + taste working at full speed.